Frequently asked questions(FAQs)

 Player booking system

-There is a range of booking systems available for padel globally - the main ones being Playtomic and Matchi.
-We we list what each club is using on the clubs' listings when we have those details.
+There is a range of booking systems available for padel globally - the main ones being Playtomic, Matchi and HelloClub.
+We list what each club is using on the clubs' listings when we have those details.

 Padel New Zealand would like the majority of clubs in New Zealand to use the same booking system, if possible, as it means players can travel and all access the same system.